 In many cases, yes, they can be removed with surgery.
-Surgery may actually "cure" some low grade tumors, such as an Acoustic Neuroma.
-However, for the high grade tumors, surgery is not a cure - it does buy time for other treatments to work, offers an opportunity to get material for a biopsy and drug resistance assay, and an opportunity to use treatments that require surgery, such as Gliadel wafer, Gliasite Radiation Therapy System, and many clinical trials.
+Surgery may actually "cure" some low-grade tumors, such as an Acoustic Neuroma.
+However, for high-grade tumors, surgery is not a cure, but it does buy time for other treatments to work, offers an opportunity to get material for a biopsy and drug resistance assay, and an opportunity to use treatments that require surgery, such as Gliadel wafer, Gliasite Radiation Therapy System, and many clinical trials.
 Any tumor can theoretically be removed, but the neurosurgeon uses his experience to make a judgment on the risks versus the benefits.
 Each tumor is different, but the neurosurgeon can usually predict if - and how much - neurological damage will be done if the tumor is removed.
-Since surgery for the high grade tumors isn't a cure, sometimes they are considered inoperable if the expected neurological problems would create unacceptable problems for the patient.
+Since surgery for the high-grade tumors isn't a cure, sometimes they are considered inoperable if the expected neurological problems would create unacceptable problems for the patient.

 In brain surgery, experience matters a LOT.
-Doctors who operate on a lot of tumors can usually remove more of the tumor, with less side effects than doctors who only operate on a few.
-They are also much more likely to have the latest high tech surgical tools available.
+Doctors who operate on a lot of tumors can usually remove more of the tumor, with fewer side effects than doctors who only operate on a few.
+They are also much more likely to have the latest high-tech surgical tools available.
 In general, the more of the tumor removed, the better the outcome.
 This is why the single most important decision you have to make is WHERE and by WHOM to have treatment.
-What is considered inoperable by one doctor might be considered relatively easy for a more experienced doctor.
+A more experienced doctor may consider what one doctor might consider inoperable, relatively easy.
 However - keep in mind that some doctors may be overly aggressive.
 Discuss the expected risks of the surgery to make sure your doctor understands your views on how aggressive you want them to be.

 Furthermore, while there are over forty-five hundred neurosurgeons in the United States, only one-hundred and twenty five (approximately) are considered experts in the removal of brain tumors, performing these delicate surgeries at least twenty-five times per-year or more.
 Again, an experienced neurosurgeon can impact the outcome of tumor removal and recovery, making a second opinion with such an expert vital.

-Go to http://virtualtrials.com/btcenters.cfm to find a brain tumor center near you.
+To find a brain tumor center near you, go to http://virtualtrials.com/btcenters.cfm